nhanb/serverheist/README.md

   time, and the site hijacks both ctrl+c and right click, so I had to copy the xhr response from the network inspector instead.
 Maybe it's intentional so I realize the repeated failing requests to some `serverheist-hacker.tk` server.
-  Or maybe automating the tedious steps is part of the challenge as well.
-Idk, it starts to feel a bit too much like actual work for me.
+  Or maybe automating the tedious steps is part of the challenge as well. ~~Idk, it starts to feel a bit too much like actual work for me.~~ Well I'll be damned, it actually is a hint to help me find the malware process.

 # Challenge 2: thecoup